BIBS dummies are by far the best looking dummies on the market! Mums and babies can’t get enough of them!

 Just be sure to retain the batch number and expiry date information.

-Above all, here at Our Little Helpers, we are all about creating safe and beautiful baby products.
+Right here at Our Little Helpers, we are all about creating safe and beautiful baby products.
 We started creating safe dummy chains first, and now we also stock safe teething toys.
-In addition we sell silicone bibs and dinner ware, high chair covers and accessories and of course, the amazing BIBS dummies!
+In addition we sell silicone bibs and dinner ware, high chair covers and accessories and of course, BIBS dummies!